 • Level the soil with a rake

-Sowing in Rows
+Sowing in rows

 • Step 2: Sow 1 seed every 5 cm

-• Step 4: Water lightly
+• Step 4: Water with a fine spray

 • Step 5: Thin out when seedlings have 2-3 true leaves, leaving 25 cm between plants